Four P’s of Project Management

 1. People:

 When you intend to explain 4 P’s of Project Management, you should talk about people as the first P. Identifying the roles that people should take is the first step to ensure the success of any project.
-For any project, undoubtedly, people are the primary resources.
-Also, a team that is managed well can greatly increase the chances of success.
+For any project, people are undoubtedly the primary resources.
+Also, a managed team can greatly increase the chances of success.
 When it comes to Project Management, people take different roles.
 They are IT Developers, Business Analysts, Stakeholders, Sponsors, Project team members and Project Managers.

 2. Product:

-This ‘P’ in Project Management refers to the outcome of the project.
-To ensure the success of this P, it becomes the responsibility of the Project Manager to explain the scope of the project to the team members.
+This ‘P’ in Project Management refers to the project's outcome.
+To ensure the success of this P, the Project Manager must explain the scope of the project to the team members.
 In turn, every member of the team can stay clear about the outcome the management expects from the project.
 This P refers to both intangible and tangible products.

 This P refers not only to the scope of the project but also to the actual deliverables.
-The quality, materials, resources and everything else that explains the project development comes under this P in Project Management.
-The Project Manager can define and control the deliverables all through the project cycle only when he/she has a clear understanding of all the elements related to the project.
+Quality, materials, resources, and everything else that explains project development come under this P in Project Management.
+The Project Manager can define and control the deliverables throughout the project cycle only when he/she clearly understands all the elements related to the project.

 3. Process:

-Among the 4 Ps of Project Management, the process is the third element.
+The process is the third element among the 4 Ps of Project Management.
 As you can judge, it involves explaining the process to be followed for achieving the project goal.
 For the successful framing of the process, the Project Manager along with team members should frame a methodology.
 Also, they should plan the outlines of the approach to be followed.
 When there is no clearly defined process, it will be hard for the team members to know when to do what.
 This hindrance can be avoided by properly planning the process comprehensively.
-It will be possible to increase the success rate of project execution when the process is set.
+Increase the success rate of project execution when the process is set.
 Naturally, not only the Project Manager but also the team members look to ensure the success of their project.
 The right foundation for the project’s success can be laid with the right process planning.

 4. Project: